-In front of the beach there are some islands that catch the visitor's attention with their bizarre forms - this group of rocks is known by local inhabitants as the “Faraglioni of Trezza”, or more romantically as as the “Islands of the Cyclops".
+In the sea in front of the town there are some islands that catch the visitor's attention with their bizarre forms: this group of rocks is known by local inhabitants as the “Faraglioni of Trezza” (stacks of Trezza), or more romantically as as the “Islands of the Cyclops".

-The natural and archaeological features are the main attraction of the tourist areas, and when we speak of Aci Trezza, it is the legendary “Faraglioni” that springs to mind - the nature reserve of the “Isola Lachea e Faraglioni dei Ciclopi” ["Lachea Island and rocks of the Cyclops"] was established to protect the fauna and flora of the region.
+The natural and archaeological features are the main attraction for tourists, and when we talk of Aci Trezza, it is the legendary “Faraglioni” that are the most notable feature - the nature reserve of the “Isola Lachea e Faraglioni dei Ciclopi” ["Lachea Island and rocks of the Cyclops"] was established to protect the fauna and flora of the region.

 The Lachea fauna is also varied and includes some rodents, reptiles and lizards, several species of birds such as the marsh harrier, peregrine falcon, some waders, the Mediterranean herring Gull, peewit gull and the cormorant.
 The island flora is essentially composed of selected plants introduced for ornamental purposes.

-You can also visit the nature trail of the local museum, full of historical artifacts and examples of local sea fauna.
+You can visit the nature trail of the local museum in Aci Trezza, full of historical artifacts and examples of local sea fauna.

 We should explain why the "Faraglioni" are also known as the "Island of the Cyclops."
 According to legend, it was from here that Polyphemus threw huge rocks at the ship of the fleeing Ulysses, the huge rocks that we can still see today, uprooted from Mount Etna.

 After Aci Castello and passing along the side of Mount Etna you arrive at Valverde and the Sanctuary of Our Lady of Valverde.
-Between Valverde and Aci Catena, passing Aci San Filippo, is the hermitage of Saint Anne, an 18th century convent, and later there is Aci Sant'Antonio, with Prince's Riggio Palace (17th century).
+Between Valverde and Aci Catena is the hermitage of Saint Anne, an 18th century convent, followed by Aci Sant'Antonio, with Prince's Riggio Palace (17th century).

-Just to the south of Aci-Trezza is the city of Catania with its impressive Baroque fountains and quirky elephant fountain.
+Just to the south of Aci Trezza is the city of Catania with its impressive Baroque palaces and quirky elephant fountain.
 To the north is Acireale with some fine medieval and 17th century architecture.

 See also Aci Trezza history and etymology.